RoBo-Inc/DiagnosticBug/README.md

 You can run the macro at the executable module `DiagnosticBugClient`.

-## Fix
+## Fixes

-Please refer to the macro implementation, line #14.
+Please refer to the macro implementation, lines #14-15.

 ## Note